HeatherBluesky/Week-6-Day-1/hw_scope_whodunnit.md

 const verdict = declareWeapon();
 console.log(verdict);
 ```
-///the weapon is the Revolver
+///the weapon is the Revolver.

 #### Episode 6